Billplz/Billplz-for-Minisite/README.md

   * 'APIKEY' => 'Your API Key here'
   * 'COLLECTION' => 'You Collection ID here'
   * 'Production' => 'Leave it as Production or change it to Staging if you are using API Key from billplz staging'
-  * 'http://www.google.com/' => 'The full URL to your minisite or the full URL to this script subdirectory. *It can be overriden later*
+  * 'http://www.google.com/' => 'The full URL to your minisite or the full URL to this script subdirectory.
   * 'http://www.google.com/success.html' => 'The full URL to redirect your payee after successful payment'. *It can be overriden later*
   *  **Optional**: Set $fallbackurl value  in the event of failure to redirect user to payment page
   *  **Optional**: Set $amount value for fixed payment value.
 Useful to avoid user setting their own price